unite-cms/documentation/src/fields/README.md

 <!-- ######################################## -->

 ## Phone
 Renders a HTML 5 tel input element.
-Note: The phone field to not validate any input.
+Note: The phone field does not validate any input.
 This field has no settings.

 ```JSON
 {